kyewei/MusicGen/README.md

     * Wouldn't have probabilities (too subjective)
     * Compiled through my own work
     * Used adjacency matrices to show paths to and from a chord
-    * More variation of diatonic chord positions (root, inversions), qualities (major, minor, dimished, etc) and types (triads, 7ths, etc)
+    * More variation of diatonic chord positions (root, inversions), qualities (major, minor, diminished, etc) and types (triads, 7ths, etc)
     * Actually had the added effect of being able to generate appropriate passing chords and suspensions, which was a plus
     * I designed the matrices with root movement in mind